Custom-Software/SubSpectra-Firmware/README.md

 ## Requirements
 Must have Flipper Zero device.
 No other products will work with this firmware.
 If you do not know how to install firmware to your Flipper Zero, go to https://stackoverflow.com/questions/73127708/how-to-flash-flipper-zero-with-custom-firmware
 ***
+## Terms of Use
+## Warning

+### This software is intended solely for experimental purposes and is not meant for any illegal activities.
+We do not condone unlawful behavior and strongly encourage you to use it only within the bounds of the law.

+### This project is developed independently and is not affiliated with Flipper Devices.

+### DO NOT test on other peoples belongings.
+Only use YOUR hardware, doing otherwise is ILLEGAL!
+We are not responsible for any damage caused by these files.
+Users are at fault of these rules.
+Check local laws before using these files.
+***
 ### Notes

 Thank you for supporting and downloading SubSpectra custom firmware.
 If you have questions, sugestions, or bug reports go to the discussions page to talk to us.